 One of the things I love most about the Lifeplan retreat that we concluded yesterday is we discover that what most of us know as crazy or genius, is actually inspired.
 That desire to break ranks with the crowd, find a unique way to live, and a particular role to play in changing the world, is straight from the heart of God.

 There are things embedded throughout the story of your life, sourced in your deepest desire, and referencing your unique gifting, that is intended to change the world…and make God’s glory better known.
 It is the treasure in the field that all of us should be willing to risk everything to find.

-So here’s to a couple of dozen new folks who went after it and got some of their “crazy” back!
+So here’s to over a dozen new folks who went after it and got some of their “crazy” back!